 Open Water Diver or Junior Open Water Diver at least 12 years of age is eligible to take the Advanced Open Water Course.

-Course Price: $415 (includes transportation, entrance fees to Dutch Springs, instructional costs, certification fees, tanks, and weights)
+Course Price: $415 (includes transportation, entrance fees to Dutch Springs, instructional costs, certification fees, tanks, and weights) or as an add on to our trip prices.

 Course Materials: $46